engganolang/eno-flex/contemporary-enggano-interlinear-text/README.md

 This note records entry to merge between FLORA & FAUNA data, Cultural Items data, and Textbook materials.
-The SFM of FLORA & FAUNA is separately processed from Cultural Items + Textbook materials.
+The SFM of FLORA & FAUNA is separately processed from Cultural Items + Textbook materials. **UPDATE:
+17 Dec 2024**; this manual merging is no longer needed as the FLORA and FAUNA data are processed together with the textbook materials.

 ### Entries to merge